Planning days out with teens is not always easy.

 I keep an eye out for Groupon offers or the cheapest days to go bowling.
 Also since the fees are often per-lane, we’ll team up with friends to make a bigger group.

 Going to the theatre is one of Flea’s favourite things to do with her Dad.
-Theatre is one of our favourite days out with teens, since it plays into their love of drama, and it’s a chance to be inspired creatively.
+Theatre is one of our favourite days out for teenagers, since it plays into their love of drama, and it’s a chance to be inspired creatively.
 It can also help support their GCSE studies, in some cases.

 Over the past year Flea has seen big productions like Hamilton and Harry Potter and the Cursed Child, but equally she loved Fiddler on the Roof, Ulysses and Young Marx.
 As part of her Christmas present, I’ve bought Flea tickets to see Evan Hansen: the Musical.